Davidson Seamount 2006 Explorers

 Freelance Cameraman

 Warwick Sloss is a freelance cameraman with over 10 years experience working in natural history and documentary films.
 He works mostly for the BBC and various independent companies who produce shows for broadcast on the Discovery and National Geographic networks.
 His work has taken him to over 40 countries and he has worked on dozens of shows over the years.
-He is officially recognized as the tallest cameraman in the UK at 6'6'', and generally regarded as one of the most pleasant.
-He holds a degree in biology from Edinburgh University and his interests include photography, movies and playing guitar (quite badly).
+Officially recognized as the tallest cameraman in the United Kingdom at 6'6'', he holds a degree in biology from Edinburgh University.